Rethinking Resilience: Lessons From the Poles

 I travelled to Denali in the sixth phase of the Seven Summits Project, which consists of climbing the highest mountain in each continent.
 Our group was formed by nine members (three groups in three ropes).
 An expedition up to Denali usually takes about 21 days, meaning five camps until the summit.
 The climbing process is slow and exhausting; and since we carry all the supplies, we must make the journey to each campsite twice.

 The atmospheric conditions at Denali are a mystery, and in that year it would not be different.

-Due to the bad weather, we remained eight days stranded on campsite 4 at 4,800 meters.
-We required a two-day weather window on that spot: one day to reach campsite 5 at 5,300m, where we had already stored a necessary amount of food, and a second day to reach the peak and then return to camp 4.
+Due to the bad weather, we remained eight days stranded on campsite 4 at 4,800 metres.
+We required a two-day weather window on that spot: one day to reach campsite 5 at 5,300 metres, where we had already stored a necessary amount of food, and a second day to reach the peak and then return to camp 4.

 The weather did not improve and our food began to finish.
 We eagerly waited for the forecast every single day.
 When we finally decided to descend, some team members had become quite gloomy, which was dangerous as we had a whole mountain to climb down.
 I was really disappointed with myself because it was the summit I was better prepared for physically; I had spent two years training.

 It is not easy to make such a decision to go down, mainly as I felt I had the physical condition to move on.
 The feeling of failure took over; but would it actually have been a failure?